-These botanical sun catchers are a great way to add a bit of colorful cheer to your home or classroom!
-Students can compare and contrast different types of flowers and leaves, plus they can work on developing important fine-motor skills.
-If you do not have access to fresh flowers, a bouquet that is towards the end of its life will work nicely for this activity.
-These botanical sun catchers would be lovely handmade gifts for family and friends!
+Sun catchers are a great way to add a bit of colorful cheer to your home or classroom!
+With these beautiful Botanical Sun Catchers, students can compare and contrast different types of flowers and leaves, plus they can work on developing important fine motor skills.
+If you don’t have access to fresh flowers, a bouquet that is towards the end of its life will work nicely for this activity.
+These sun catchers would also make lovely handmade gifts for family and friends!

 Once the students have arranged the flower petals and leaves, cover their designs with another layer of clear shelf liner (cut to fit inside the paper plate).
 Use a hole punch to make two holes near the top of the plate, and attach some yarn or a pipe cleaner for hanging.

-Display the botanical sun catchers proudly in sunny window of your classroom or home!
+Display the botanical sun catchers proudly in a sunny window of your classroom or home.
 When the sun shines through, these sun catchers are sure to add a bit of colorful cheer to any space!

 RELATED RESOURCE: Pattern Centers and Activities for Pre-K & Kindergarten